alexd99/d-dResourcePage/README.md

 [Click](https://alexd99.github.io/dndResourcePage/) here to view the website

+### Important
-###important in order for some pages to work, like the classes page, you need to alow your browser to load unsafe scripts, I am using an api call form [dnd5eapi](http://www.dnd5eapi.com), which is a insecure site.
+in order for some pages to work, like the classes page, you need to alow your browser to load unsafe scripts, I am using an api call form [dnd5eapi](http://www.dnd5eapi.com), which is a insecure site.